skewballfox/sniper/README.md

 - **Sniper**
   - the backend-server
   - communicates with client over unix domain socket
-  - started automatically on first client request thanks to systemd
+  - started automatically on first client request
   - handles deserialization and storage of snippets
   - handles tracking of what snippets are grouped together
   - defines logic for state handling